Tricolored heron: Description

 This species measures from 56 to 76 cm long and has a typical wingspan of 96 cm.
 The slightly larger male heron weighs 415 g on average, while the female averages 334 g.
 It is a medium-large, long-legged, long-necked heron with a long, pointed, yellowish or greyish bill with a black tip.
-Its legs and feet are dark.
+In breeding plumage, some individuals will develop a stark bicolored bill which is blue and black at the tip.
+Its legs and feet turn from dark yellow in nonbreeding birds to pink in breeding adults.
 The plumage of the triclolored heron changes dramatically from its juvenile form to its adult form.

 Adults have a blue-grey head, neck, back, and upper wings, with a white line along the neck.
 The belly is white.
 In breeding plumage, they have long, blue, filamentous plumes on their heads and necks, and buff ones on their backs.

 Behavior and diet

 The tricolored heron is more solitary when foraging than other North American herons.
-When it forages for its prey, mostly small fish, it is typically belly-deep in water, alone or at the edge of a mixed flock.
-The species also eats amphibians, crustaceans, gastropods, leeches, worms, spiders, reptiles, and insects.
+When it forages for its prey, it is typically belly-deep in water, alone or at the edge of a mixed flock.
+Kent (1986) found that the diets of tricolored herons in Florida consisted of 99.7% fish and prawns.
+While other members of Egretta may also eat crabs and opportunistically forage for terrestrial arthropods, the tricolored heron has been consistently observed to be almost exclusively piscivorous, primarily feeding on members of Cyprinodontidae, Fundulidae and Poeciliidae, as well as Centropomidae and Cichlidae.